 When thickened sludges are fed to the aerobic digester, the oxygen uptake rate in the first part of the digester is extremely high, with as much as 70% of the total oxygen requirement needed in the first ten days.
 The aeration system must be designed so that there is enough built-in flexibility to ensure that the oxygen profile in the basin matches the oxygen demand.
 If this is not achieved, then anaerobic conditions will occur in parts of the digester and odors and ammonia release will be the result.
 When calculating air requirements, 2 lbs O2/lb V.S.S. should be allowed, and sufficient air should then be provided to ensure that 2 mg/l of oxygen is maintained during aeration.
 This will enable nitrification to take place.

 Care also should be taken when relating clean water transfer efficiency to thickened sludge applications.
 Traditional oxygen transfer efficiency factors should be downgraded by at least 20% to allow for the extremely viscous material into which the oxygen is being transferred.
-The selection of aeration equipment also is vital, since it is likely that fine bubble aeration will not provide sufficient mixing and will have a tendency to clog in this environment.
+The selection of aeration equipment also is vital for aerobic digestion, since it is likely that fine bubble aeration will not provide sufficient mixing and will have a tendency to clog in this environment.

 Enviroquip in Austin, Texas, has pioneered the development of a full range of high shear, non-clog aeration systems for this specific application to ensure that aeration and mixing requirements are met.
 Inexpensive, adjustable, above-water orifices allow for profiling the air requirements to meet demand and non-clog diffusers ensure that there is no degradation of performance over time, while shear tubes and draft tubes maintain basin mixing.